Harrow-Enigma/TeamEngima-ai-lecture-series-summer21/CartPole Visualization/README.md

 # CartPole Visualization

-This directory contains the code necessary for visualizing your CartPole!
+This directory contains the code necessary for visualizing your CartPole agent in action.

 Please follow the steps below to get started: